 - Clean in appearance

-- loss of color or appetite
+- Loss of color or appetite

-- spots or fungus on body or mouth
+- Spots or fungus on body or mouth

-- retreats into shell most of time
+- Retreats into shell most of time

-Little is known about diseases that affect invertebrates; as long as environmental conditions and food supplies are adequate, invertebrates are fairly resistant to disease.
+Little is known about diseases that affect invertebrates.
+As long as environmental conditions and food supplies are adequate, invertebrates are fairly resistant to disease.

-Go to the Centers for Disease Control atcdc.gov/healthypets for more information about aquatic life and disease.
+Go to the Centers for Disease Control at cdc.gov/healthypets for more information about aquatic life and disease.

 Note: The information on this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+If you need additional information, please contact your veterinarian.